-ARTICLE VIII: OTHER UNIVERSITY POLICIES, RULES, AND STANDARDS
+ARTICLE VII: OTHER UNIVERSITY POLICIES, RULES, AND STANDARDS

-Students at the University of Montana may be subject to additional University policies, regulations, rules, and/or professional and ethical standards that supplement the Student Code of Conduct.
-These include but are not limited to the following:
+Students at the University of Montana may be subject to additional University policies, regulations, rules, and/or professional and ethical standards.
+For example, many professional programs have their own codes of conduct.
+To the extent that a student’s conduct violates these additional standards and also violates the Student Code of Conduct, disciplinary sanctions under this Student Code of Conduct may be imposed in addition to sanctions imposed by the other policies, regulations, rules, and/or professional and ethical standards.
+Other University, policies, rules and standards, include, but are not limited to the following:

 UM Housing Student Conduct Program: